WilliamRal/admin/pa5/pa5spec.md

 ## Grading

 * We will check your pa5_secretkey/pagerank and pa5_secretkey/hits directory for your command-line tool.
-* We will run it on graphs that may be different from the Wikipedia test graphs, and with different parameter settings.
+* We will run it on graphs that may be different from the Wikipedia test graphs, and with different parameter settings than the ones in the sample.
 * You will receive full points for a test case if the average distance for each node does not exceed 3% (|ours - yours| / ours).
 * You will receive 0 points for the test case if it exceeds 3%.
 * Make sure to keep the code compileable and executable without any problems.
-* We will deduct some amount from your grade if you do not follow the above format guidelines.
+* We will deduct points if you do not follow all of the format guidelines.
 * We will be going into both your pagerank/ and hits/ folders and typing "make" to compile your code.
-* Make sure your executables (or for Java your bash script) are called "eecs485pa5p" (for PageRank) and "eecs485pa5h" (for HITS)!!!
+* Make sure your executables (or for Java, your bash script) are called "eecs485pa5p" (for PageRank) and "eecs485pa5h" (for HITS)!!!
 * We will deduct points if we cannot compile the code by typing make in your pagerank/ and hits/ folders.
 * For PageRank only, you won't receive credit if your runtime for 10 iteration on large.net exceeds 2 hours (it takes 4-15mins normally).
 There wil be no point deduction for running time under 2 hours.
 * We highly highly highly recommend you test on CAEN as we will be grading on CAEN.